oooUWUooo/qweenone/README.md

 ### Task Decomposition

-The system supports recursive task decomposition.
-Complex tasks are automatically broken down into:
+The system uses ROMA and Agent Orchestra via the TaskDecompositionOrchestrator to break down complex objectives into collaborative plans:
 - High-level iterations (3 iterations by default)
-- Subtasks within each iteration
+- Subtasks within each iteration mapped to agent capabilities
-- Primitive operations at the lowest level
+- Automation focus metrics for desktop and browser execution

 ### Communication Patterns